scalawithcats/scala-with-cats/src/pages/monads/index.typ

 #chapter[Monads] <sec:monads>

-*Monads* are one of the most common abstractions in Scala.
+*Monads* are one of the best known abstractions in functional programming, but also the one that perhaps leads to the most confusion.
-Many Scala programmers quickly become intuitively familiar with monads, even if we don't know them by name.
+Many programmers have used and are intuitively familiar with monads, even if we don't know them by name.

-Informally, a monad is anything with a constructor and a `flatMap` method.
+A monad in Scala is, informally, anything with a constructor and a `flatMap` method.
 All of the functors we saw in the last chapter are also monads, including `Option`, `List`, and `Future`.
 We even have special syntax to support monads: for comprehensions.